FindMySchool LogoFindMySchool

 In travel terms, the school sits on Eastern Avenue, a main route in Southend-on-Sea.
 For families using public transport, checking current bus routes and journey times at point of application is sensible, particularly if your child will be travelling independently.

-Outcomes are still rebuilding.
-GCSE and A-level measures currently sit below England averages overall, which means progress depends heavily on attendance, stability, and effective engagement with support.
+• Outcomes are still rebuilding.
+GCSE measures remain below England averages overall, while sixth-form outcomes sit closer to the middle of the national ranking picture.
+Progress still depends heavily on attendance, stability, and effective engagement with support.

 Cecil Jones Academy is a sizeable Southend-on-Sea secondary with sixth form, now operating with clearer routines, a stronger reading strategy, and a deliberate focus on behaviour as the foundation for learning.
-The school’s current results profile shows there is still work to do on outcomes, particularly at GCSE and A-level, but the direction of travel in culture and curriculum organisation is clearer than in prior years.
+The school’s current results profile shows there is still work to do on outcomes, especially at GCSE, while sixth-form outcomes sit closer to the middle of the national ranking picture.
+The direction of travel in culture and curriculum organisation is clearer than in prior years.

 Best suited to families who want a structured approach to behaviour, value explicit reading support for weaker readers, and are looking for a school that takes personal development and employability seriously alongside academic learning.